George Croghan

 George Croghan (c.
 1718 – August 31, 1782) was an Irish-born fur trader in the Ohio Country of North America (current United States) who became a key early figure in the region.
-In 1746 he was appointed to the Onondaga Council, the governing body of the Iroquois, and remained so until he was banished from the frontier in 1777 during the American Revolutionary War.
+In 1746 he was appointed to the Onondaga Council, the governing body of the Haudenosaunee, and remained so until he was banished from the frontier in 1777 during the American Revolutionary War.
 Emigrating from Ireland to Pennsylvania in 1741, he had become an important trader by going to the villages of Indigenous Peoples, learning their languages and customs, and working on the frontier where previously mostly French had been trading.
 During and after King George's War of the 1740s, he helped negotiate new treaties and alliances for the British with Native Americans.

 Croghan was appointed in 1756 as Deputy Indian Agent with chief responsibility for the Ohio region tribes.
-He assisted Sir William Johnson, British Superintendent of Indian Affairs for the Northern District, who was based in New York and had strong alliances with the Iroquois.
+He assisted Sir William Johnson, British Superintendent of Indian Affairs for the Northern District, who was based in New York and had strong alliances with the Haudenosaunee.
 Beginning in the 1740s and following this appointment, Croghan amassed hundreds of thousands of acres of land in today's western Pennsylvania and New York by official grants and from Native American purchases.
 Beginning in 1754, he was a rival of George Washington for influence in Ohio Country and remained far more powerful there for more than 20 additional years.
 During the American Revolutionary War in 1777, he was falsely accused of treason.
 He was acquitted the following year but patriot authorities did not allow him back in the Ohio territory.